Student-centric advice and objective recommendations

 Finding the best private student loans

-Although private loans are typically not ideal, it’s important to note that some are much better than others.
+Remember, not all private loans are the same!
+Some are much better than others.
 Unlike federal loans, they do not have uniform interest rates or repayment terms.
 You’ll want to do a good amount of shopping around to find an option that offers you a low interest rate and favorable repayment terms.
 Using a student loan marketplace is the best way to compare a wide variety of loans side-by-side and pick out the best one.

 Considering ISAs

-ISAs, or income-share agreements, are an emerging model in the private loan sphere that may be a great option for some students.
-Although they are currently only available in some fields, they offer a sense of security that traditional student loans do not.
+ISAs, or income-share agreements may be a great option for some students.
+They offer a sense of security that traditional student loans do not.

 Refinancing student loans